JaehyeongPark06/JaehyeongPark06/README.md

 ## Hi there👋,

-I'm Jaden, a high school student from Toronto building things I find interesting and helpful.
+I'm Jaden, a student from Toronto building things I find interesting and helpful.

 If you're here, you might want to:
 - Visit my website, [jadenpark.ca](https://jadenpark.ca) 🏠